-The associated vegetation conservation buffer standards for this proposal are analyzed under the Shoreline Residential buffer criteria in 22.400.120.B.1.d requiring a 85-foot standard buffer and 22.400.120.B.2.d requiring a 50-foot reduced buffer.
+The associated vegetation conservation buffer standards for this proposal are analyzed under the Shoreline Rural Conservancy buffer criteria in 22.400.120.B.1.d requiring a 85-foot standard buffer and 22.400.120.B.2.d requiring a 50-foot reduced buffer.

-Per 22.400.120.C.2.b. the applicant may seek an administrative variance for up to a 25% buffer reduction of the reduced standard shoreline designation.
-As the proposed development requires review under the variance criteria of 22.500.100 (E), review of this code falls under that analysis.
-See section 10.a, above.
+As the proposed development requires review under the variance criteria of 22.500.100(E), review of this code falls under that analysis.
+See section 10(a), above.